bfararjeh/nextjs-learning/README.md

 # Fararjeh FGC

 This is a Next.js project created for learning purposes.
 I'm using this project to both understand Next.js, React, and Tailwind CSS, as well as familiarise myself with web development concepts and HTML.
+The site is live and is being hosted by Vercel, you can visit it here: [Fararjeh](https://fararjeh-fgc.com/)

 # One Month In
 It's been approximately one month since I've begun this project.
 Below, I'll talk about progress made as well as technologies learnt.